 - Paying legal fees levied as a result of privacy violations;

 - Hiring computer forensics experts to recover compromised data;

 - Restoring identities of customers whose PII was compromised;

 - Recovery of altered or stolen data; and

 - Repairing or replacing damaged or compromised computer systems.

 Traditional insurance policies typically exclude cyber-risks, which has led to the emergence of cybersecurity insurance as a separate, stand-alone cover.
 Potential customers include any company that accepts digital payments or stores customer related data, including medical and financial information.

 In addition to physical property loss, Cyber Liability Insurance does not cover social engineering attacks.
-What most companies are not aware of is, 70% to 90% of all successful data breaches happen due to social engineering attacks.
+What most companies are not aware of is, 70%-90% of all successful data breaches happen due to social engineering attacks.
 Furthermore, many insurance policies contain grey areas.
 Below you can see what they normally don’t cover.

-They only cover the time of the network interruption, but not the overall business disruption moving forward
+- Only the time of the network interruption is covered, but not the overall business disruption moving forward